 Think about the night before Jesus was crucified – Matthew 26: 39 says, And He went a little farther and fell on His face, and prayed, saying, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will but as thou will.
 I think we can all understand from this verse that because Jesus had two natures, a human nature and a divine nature, the human nature part would have felt fear to some degree of what was about to happen but in His love for man, His divine nature won.
 I can only be filled with amazement and awe at what He did for you and me.
 And if Jesus was obedient to His Father’s will, shouldn’t we be the same?

 Just think about that from a parent's perspective - could you, as a parent, allow your own son to take the blame for everyone's misconduct or transgressions?
 Yet God did exactly that.
 And God suffered far more than any parent in that.
-And the fact that He gave this gift of salvation completely free through His Son's obedience, I can't understand why there are so many who reject it and place no value on it.
+And the fact that He gave this gift of salvation completely free through His Son's obedience, I just can't understand why there are so many who reject it and place no value on it.
 We must never forget what it cost both God and Jesus for our salvation.
-And thinking further from that - now that we have vaccines for the CV pandemic and the health officials are asking us to take it and many are clamouring to get it to save their lives from possible death, yet when you think about it, Jesus is asking the very same thing.
-John 5: 40 is clear: And ye will not come to me, that ye might have life . . . .
-Strange, don't you think.
+And thinking further from that - now that we have vaccines for the CV pandemic and the health officials are asking us to take it and many are wanting to get it to save their lives from possible death but some aren't, yet when you think about it, Jesus is asking the very same thing.
+John 5: 40 is clear: And ye will not come to me, that ye might have life . . .
+And so many want the vaccine but a few don't - when only a few want salvation but so many don't, which as an analogy is the exact opposite . . .
+Strange don't you think.

 By His obedience, we see there is nothing to be lost in submission but everything to be gained – whilever man chooses his own way he will never find peace.
 Jesus' obedience was a conscious act to obey His Father's will and by His example, we should also be willing to do the same.